Hawks cut Giants down to size in Game 1 of Japan Series

 “I was a little nervous and I wasn’t really thinking about anything out there,” Kurihara said.

-Dating back to 2018 against the Hiroshima Carp, the Hawks have won a record nine straight Japan Series games.
-Including Climax Series contest, SoftBank is on a 13-game winning streak in the postseason.
+Dating back to 2018 against the Hiroshima Carp, the Hawks have won nine straight Japan Series games.
+Including Climax Series games, SoftBank is on a 13-game winning streak in the postseason.

 “Just like during the regular season, we play one game at a time and once the game is over, we look toward the next game,” Hawks manager Kimiyasu Kudo said.